Welcome to SaveTheGuns.com!

 "A strong body makes the mind strong.
 As to the species of exercise, I advise the gun.
 While this gives moderate exercise to the body, it gives boldness, enterprise and independence to the mind.
 Games played with the ball and others of that nature are too violent for the body and stamp no character on the mind.
 Let your gun therefore be the constant companion of your walks."

 "God forbid we should ever be twenty years without such a rebellion....
 And what country can preserve its liberties, if its rulers are not warned from time to time, that this people preserve the spirit of resistance?
 Let them take arms....
-The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants."
+The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
+It is its natural manure."

 "Let us contemplate our forefathers and posterity and resolve to maintain the rights bequeathed to us from the former, for the sake of the latter.
 The necessity of the times, more than ever, calls for our utmost circumspection, deliberation, fortitude, and perseverance.
 Let us remember that 'if we suffer tamely a lawless attack upon our liberty, we encourage it, and involve others in our doom.'
 It is a very serious consideration that millions yet unborn may be the miserable sharers of the event."